 There is an opening theme.
 Each episode has different ending themes sung by Kurosaki Maon:

 1. “HIGHSCHOOL OF THE DEAD” by Kishida Kyoudan & The Akeboshi Rockets

 2. “Kimi to Taiyou ga Shinda Hi (君と太陽が死んだ日)” by Kurosaki Maon

-A deadly virus overtakes the world, turning humans into.
-In Fujimi , a few students: including the survivor of the initial outbreak, Komuro Takashi, and childhood sweetheart Rei, together with the school nurse join forces to survive the apocalypse.
+A deadly virus overtakes the world, turning humans into zombies.
+In Fujimi High School, a few students: including the survivor of the initial outbreak, Komuro Takashi, and childhood sweetheart Rei, together with the school nurse join forces to survive the apocalypse.
 In trying to survive, Takashi, is forced to kill his best friend, Hisashi.
 Hisashi coincidentally Rei’s boyfriend and is particularly smart.
 After he is bitten and infected while protecting Rei, Takashi kills him after he turns into a zombie.

 He realizes, the only way to kill a zombie is to smash its head into smithereens.

 July 5, 2010, ep.
 1: Spring of the Dead